Skip to content

 Formal and Informal Uses of Affect and Effect

-Formal “The company’s decision affected its employees.”
-“The new policy had a lasting effect.”
+Formal“The company’s decision affected its employees.”“The new policy had a lasting effect.”

-Informal “The weather affects my mood.”
-“That movie had a funny effect on me.”
+Informal“The weather affects my mood.”“That movie had a funny effect on me.”

-Sentences with Affect
+Example Sentences with Affect

 • The cold weather can affect your health.